adamhatton/quizle/TESTING.md

 ## Manual Testing

-The manual testing can be seen in the manual testing spreadsheet TO INPUT.
+The manual testing can be seen in the [manual testing spreadsheet](docs/testing/quizle-frontend-testing.xlsx).

 I performed manual testing of the site on a variety of browsers on desktop (Chrome, Firefox, Edge), and on Chrome on my mobile device.